-STUDENT STUDY GUIDES / WORK SCHEDULES
+LEARNER GUIDES / WORK SCHEDULES

-Every honours student will receive a student guide / work schedule for each module.
+Every honours student will receive a learner guide/work schedule for each module.
 This may be incorporated in a study guide or it may be distributed as a separate document.

 This document will contain at least the following information: